Recruitment and Admissions

 Non-credit classes may be used to explore new fields of study, to increase proficiency in a particular profession or for personal enrichment.
 These courses are primarily designed to meet educational needs in the community which are not met by the formal degree and certificate programs.
 Non-credit classes do not apply toward an associate degree and certificate programs.
 Students enrolled exclusively in non-credit classes are not required to apply for regular admission to the college.

 Certain programs are restricted to a limited number of students and have a special admission and enrollment procedures.
-These programs currently include: Nursing, Occupational Therapy Assistant, Physical Therapist Assistant, Speech-Language Pathology Assistant, and Respiratory Care.
+These programs currently include: Nursing, Occupational Therapy Assistant, Physical Therapist Assistant, Speech-Language Pathology Assistant, Paramedic, and Respiratory Care.
 Each program has a special application which lists program requirements, selection criteria, and specific application deadlines.
 Special applications are available for these programs and must be completed and submitted by the deadlines listed on the individual application form.
 Only completed applications will be accepted.
 Applications are accepted for fall and spring program entries into the Traditional Nursing Program, for Fall entry into the The Nursing Career Ladder Pathway (LPN to RN), and for Summer entry into the Baccalaureate to RN Program.
-Occupational Therapy Assistant, Physical Therapist Assistant, and Surgical Technology programs accept applications for the fall semester only.
+Occupational Therapy Assistant and Paramedic program applications are accepted for fall and spring semesters.
+The Physical Therapist Assistant program accepts applications for the fall semester only.
 Respiratory Care applications will be available at francistuttle.edu.

 Background Checks: Due to clinical agency requirements, the Division of Health Professions requires an extensive nationwide Background Report which includes, but is not limited to, Oklahoma State Bureau of Investigation (OSBI) background searches for sex offender, violent offender, and criminal history.